JakeC007/JakeC007.github.io/_posts/2020-08-20-a-guide-to-gre-prep.md

 ### Closing Thoughts

-Regardless of how you learn make sure that you spend time sitting down with sample questions and a blank sheet in front of you.
+Regardless of how you learn, make sure that you spend time sitting down with sample questions and a blank sheet in front of you.
 Following along with a solution isn't the same as doing it yourself.
 Lastly, be sure to take both Power Prep Tests.
 The GRE is a test of endurance as well as knowledge.
 The two Power Prep Tests are the only way to prepare for that.